RezaJF/fganalysis-r/README.md

 ### Analysis
 - **`create_drug_response(conn, lablist, druglist, before_period, after_period, finngen_ids = NULL, remove_outliers_sd = NULL, covariates = NULL, covariate_cols = NULL)`**: The main analysis function.
 It calculates the drug response based on lab value changes before and after the first drug purchase.
 The `remove_outliers_sd` parameter can be used to remove outliers (specify number of SDs from mean, e.g., 1-6).
 It can now optionally join in subject-level covariates.
 - **`generate_response_summary(lab_measurements, before_period, after_period, summary_function = median)`**: A helper function to calculate the summary statistics for the response (e.g., median value before and after treatment).
 Called by `create_drug_response`.
 The `summary_function` parameter allows using different summary statistics (default is median).
+- **`get_measurements_before_drug(conn, lablist, druglist, months_before = 3, covariates = NULL, covariate_cols = NULL, remove_outliers_sd = NULL, winsorize_pct = NULL)`**: A standalone function to retrieve lab measurements, specifically designed for preparing data for BLUP analysis.
+It filters measurements to a specified window before a drug purchase for exposed individuals and includes all measurements for unexposed individuals.
+  - `conn`: A `fg_data_connection` object.
+  - `lablist`: A character vector of OMOP concept IDs for the labs of interest.
+  - `druglist`: A character vector of ATC drug codes to define the "exposed" cohort.
+  - `months_before`: The time window in months before the first drug purchase to include lab measurements (default is 3).
+  - `covariates`: An optional data frame or lazy table containing covariate data (e.g., `conn$cov_pheno`).
+  - `covariate_cols`: A character vector of column names to join from the `covariates` table (e.g., `c("SEX")`).
+  - `remove_outliers_sd`: Optional parameter to remove outliers based on standard deviation (e.g., `remove_outliers_sd = 4`).
+  - `winsorize_pct`: Optional parameter to cap extreme values using Winsorization.
+Values between 0 and 0.5 specify the percentage to winsorize on each tail (e.g., `winsorize_pct = 0.05` caps values below the 5th percentile and above the 95th percentile).
+This is a percentage to winsorise on each tail which is equivalent of (1- `winsorize_pct`) proportion to keep:
+      - insorize_pct = 0.01 → Caps at 1st and 99th percentiles (1% on each tail)
+      - winsorize_pct = 0.05 → Caps at 5th and 95th percentiles (5% on each tail)
+      - winsorize_pct = 0.10 → Caps at 10th and 90th percentiles (10% on each tail)
+   Note: Only one outlier removal method (`remove_outliers_sd` or `winsorize_pct`) should be used at a time.

 ### Summarization and Output
 - **`summarize_drug_response(drug_response, out_file_prefix)`**: Generates a PDF report with plots and tables summarizing the drug response analysis.